-5.7 Keeping in touch days
+5.7 Keeping in Touch Days

-We may agree, during your period of maternity or shared parental leave, that you will come into work to catch up on the latest developments, undergo training or some other development activity or to take part in important meetings.
-These 'keeping in touch days' are entirely voluntary and employees will not be required to take part.
-Nor is the Council under any obligation to arrange for keeping in touch days.
+Employees during a period of maternity, adoption or shared parental leave are entitled to 10 keeping in touch days (KIT days).
+These allow the employee to attend work to catch up on the latest developments, undergo training or some other development activity, or to take part in important meetings without losing their right to subsequent pay entitlements.
+Employees on shared parental leave are entitled to a further 20 KIT days.

+These 'keeping in touch days' are entirely voluntary and employees will not be required to take part, nor is the Council under any obligation to arrange for keeping in touch days.

 Any payment for attending work on such days will be agreed between the Council and the employee at the time the keeping in touch day is arranged.

+There is no legal requirement to receive pay for these days.

-5.8 During maternity or shared parental leave
+5.8 During Maternity or Shared Parental Leave